proper fruit tree spacing

 Why Spacing Matters for Optimal Growth and Yield

 The size a fruit tree gets is important for how far apart it should be planted.
-Standard can grow 18 to 25 feet tall.
+Standard fruit trees can grow 18 to 25 feet tall.
 Semi-dwarf trees are about 12 to 15 feet tall, and dwarf trees are 10 to 15 feet wide and tall.
 With enough space, trees can spread out and grow strong roots.
 This is key for good growth and lots of fruit.

 Factors Affecting Fruit Tree Spacing Requirements